 2. ADVANCED CLASS

-Please advise Margaret if you will be absent from a class.
+Please advise if you will be absent from a class.
 Use the blue bird icon on this page to send an email.
-On return to the class, please ask Margaret for any missed handouts.
+On return to the class, please ask for any missed handouts.

-OTHER SOURCES OF INTEREST:
+RESOURCES OF INTEREST:

 - Petit Nicolas videos on You Tube for your amusement

-- podcasts in French on www.joinusinfrance.com
+- podcasts in French on www.joinusinfrance.com, French together.com

 - lawlessfrench.com (see link opposite) to practice your listening skills.
+Coffee break languages - French

 - French music video clips of Francis Cabrel, Louane, Michel Sardou, Jacques Brel, Guy Béart, Charles Trenet on YouTube music.